 The Clinical Assessment Placement (CAP) is a supplementary assessment opportunity offered to a limited number of AIMG Program applicants who do not match to residency positions in the current CaRMS match.

-The CAP is not a training or observership period.
-Rather, it aims to provide Alberta residency programs further insight into a candidate’s theoretical knowledge, clinical judgment and procedural skills, as well as their personal and professional attributes through practical assessments in a work-based context.
+The CAP is neither a training nor an observership period.
+Rather, it aims to provide Alberta residency programs further insight into a candidate’s theoretical knowledge, clinical judgment, and procedural skills, as well as their personal and professional attributes through practical assessments in a work-based context.

-Participants will be assessed on the following areas:
+Participants will be assessed in the following areas:

-Participants gain recent, relevant clinical experience in a Canadian context and receive a final report summarizing their clinical performance and capabilities as demonstrated during their placements.
+Participants gain recent and relevant clinical experience in a Canadian context and receive a final report summarizing their clinical performance and capabilities as demonstrated during their placements.
 Participants are encouraged to attach their CAP Final Report to future CaRMS applications to highlight recent Canadian experience.
-The CAP is well-known to Alberta program directors, who see it as an asset in a candidate’s application.
-All Alberta Residency Programs with IMG-designated positions will be provided the list of 2016-2018 CAP participants.
+The CAP is known to Alberta program directors, who see it as an asset in a candidate’s application.
+All Alberta Residency Programs with IMG-designated positions will be provided the list of previous CAP participants.

-NOTE: The CAP is an unpaid assessment placement opportunity, and the AIMG Program does not offer financial support for travel or accommodation for the program.
+NOTE: The CAP is an unpaid assessment placement opportunity, and the AIMG Program does not offer financial support to participants for travel or accommodation in the program.

-Participants are assigned a 4-week continuous assessment period consisting of two 2-week placements between July 2 and October 21 in medical practices in Calgary or Edmonton.
+Participants are assigned a 4-week continuous assessment period consisting of two 2-week placements in medical practices in Calgary, Edmonton, or a selection of rural locations in Alberta from July to October annually.
 These placements will be in the field of family medicine/primary care, and may comprise of a combination of clinical office, hospital, long-term care, and outpatient settings.

-Prior to the start of placements, participants will be emailed a program handbook with further information on the CAP and details regarding the assessment process.
+A handbook will be emailed with further information on the CAP and details regarding the assessment process prior to the start of placements.

 NOTE: Participation in the CAP does not guarantee any participant a residency position in any future CaRMS match.

 Participation is by invitation only.
-Invitations to apply to the CAP will be sent to eligible AIMG Program 2018 Cycle candidates who do not match in first Iteration the day following CaRMS R-1 Match Day.
-Only those who were eligible for the AIMG Program 2018 Cycle and have not previously committed to the CAP will be invited to apply for CAP positions.
+Invitations to apply to the CAP will be sent to eligible AIMG Program candidates who do not match in first Iteration the day following CaRMS R-1 Match Day of the current cycle.
+Only those who were eligible for the current application cycle of the AIMG Program and have not previously committed to the CAP will be invited to apply for CAP positions.
 Invitees must respond and confirm their desire to be considered for CAP.

 Those who wish to participate in the CAP must ensure that they will be available for the entire 4-week assessment period.
-Every effort will be made to assign participants their preferred blocks, however for some participants this may not be possible.
+Every effort will be made to assign participants their preferred blocks; however, this may not be possible for some participants.

-A random draw will be conducted from the pool of 2018 CAP applicants.
-Selected participants will be contacted through email in late March.
-If placements remain vacant after the initial draw, they may be offered to applicants on the ordered waitlist.
+A random draw will be conducted from the pool of current cycle CAP applicants.
+Selected participants will be contacted through email within a couple weeks of the R1 Main Residency CaRMS match (1st iteration).
+If placements remain vacant after the initial draw, they may be offered to applicants on the waitlist.

 NOTE: Participants are NOT permitted to hold other clinically related employment during their period of placement.